Finally: New $600M Seventh Ave. Entrance to Penn Station Reopens in Time for Holidays

 The 7th Avenue and 32nd Street Entrance project was a public-private partnership, with Vornado leading the overall design and constructing street-level improvements and the canopy above, while Amtrak constructed improvements from the street to its concourse including the new ADA elevator.

 The enlarged, fully rebuilt entrance is said to be 50 percent wider, with natural light and fresh air flowing into the concourse.
-It is now fully ADA-accessible.
+It is now said to be fully ADA-accessible.

 Gardner went on to summarize that ridership on its trains is now 20 percent above what it was before the Pandemic.
 With everything bigger in New York than elsewhere, Amtrak here needs to be better than elsewhere, he observed.

-The ADA-compliant elevator will also enable travelers with heavy luggage smoother access to the station.
+The ADA-compliant elevator is designed to enable travelers with heavy luggage and the disabled smoother access to the station.
 The three new escalators replace the old design which only had two escalators.
 Another plus?
 Wider sidewalks between West 31st and 33rd Streets on the west side of Seventh Avenue, which will mean more space for everyone going to and leaving from there.
+Although the true benefits won’t be felt until all the construction fencing adjacent to the main entrance is ripped away when all the work is completed.

 Disability activist Emily Ladau spoke about just having the elevator available now.
 A born New Yorker and Penn Station user, to her, just having this elevator is another source of freedom for her as one who has to deal with the realities of broken elevators every day.
 Currently, 11 percent of the New York City population has some kind of physical disability, she pointed out.